 How to Bury a Fruit Tree

 Notice in the above paragraph I added the caveat “young” fruit tree.
 There is a logistical reason for this.
-Without a bobcat or other heavy lifting device, the realities of burying a mature fruit tree are pretty much nil.
+Without a bobcat or another heavy lifting device, the realities of burying a mature fruit tree are pretty much nil.
 Also, the branches are more malleable than those on mature trees.
 However, for young fruit trees, the process of burying fruit trees in winter is fairly simple.
 The reasoning behind this method is also easily understood.
-Burying fruit trees in winter snow or mulch keeps the temperature of the tree warmer than if it stands alone subject to ice damage and harsh winter winds.
+Burying fruit trees in the winter snow or mulch keeps the temperature of the tree warmer than if it stands alone subject to ice damage and harsh winter winds.

 This method for fruit tree winter protection is fairly simple and will not only protect the tree from frigid temps, but will also discourage hungry critters, such as rabbits, and damage done from stags rubbing the tree bark and generally damaging the limbs.
 Prepare to bury fruit trees prior to the first major frost, usually before Thanksgiving.